decred/vspd/docs/api.md

 after calling `/payfee`.
 This call can be used to update consensus, treasury spend key, and tspend voting preferences.
+Returns an error if the specified ticket is not currently in the mempool, immature or live.

 - `POST /api/v3/setvotechoices`